-Identify and Determine the Project Area and Benefiting Population
+Step 1: Identify / Determine the Project Area and Benefiting Population / Households

-Before an applicant can determine the LMI beneficiaries, the project (benefit) area must first be established.
-The project area must be clearly defined and delineated, and the low- and moderate-income percentage must be at least fifty-one percent (51.00%) low- and moderate-income for that area.
+Before an applicant can determine the LMI beneficiaries, the project area must first be established.
+The project area must be clearly defined and delineated, and the low-to-moderate income percentage must be at least fifty-one percent (51%) low-to-moderate income for that area.

-Projects using the LMA can either have an area-wide benefit or a targeted area benefit.

-- Area-wide meaning that an entire city, town, village, county, census tract, and/or block group would benefit from the proposed project. - Target-area meaning that the project would only benefit a portion of the city, town, village, county, census tract, etc. A project may not be designed to benefit moderate-income persons to the exclusion of low-income persons.
+Projects using the Low-to-Moderate Income Area benefit can either have an area-wide benefit or a targeted area benefit.
+Area-wide meaning, that an entire city, town, village, county, census tract, and/or block group would benefit from the proposed project.
+Target-area meaning, that the project would only benefit a portion of the city, town, village, county, census tract, etc. A project may not be designed to benefit moderate-income persons to the exclusion of low-income persons.

 For CDBG-I projects, the project area may be determined by who is connected to the infrastructure, or who is served by the infrastructure.
-All the residents in the project area must be served in some way by the project.
+All of the residents in the project area must be served in some way by the project.
 The project area may be described using streets or roads as boundaries, or even topographic features such as streams or hills.
 A map is required of the project area, with the project area boundaries, street names, and house numbers if the project provides direct benefit to residents.